MWSchmid/MethAn/README.md

 sudo cp MethAn/*.{sh,py,R} /usr/local/bin/
 sudo cp MethAn/MethAnMap/MethAnMap /usr/local/bin/

+# for details see:
-# required files; for details: generateBasicDescription.sh --help
+# generateBasicDescription.sh --help

-myAnnotation="/path/to/an/Rcount/annotation.xml"
-allNucleotides="/path/to/a/file/with/all/tested/nucleotides.txt"     # see MethAnMap --help for the format selectedNucleotides="/path/to/a/file/with/selected/nucleotides.txt"  # see MethAnMap --help for the format outputDir="/path/to/a/folder/for/the/results" chromSizesFile="" gffFile=""
-TEfile=""
+# below an example for Arabidopsis thaliana
+# annotations for TAIR10 are provided

+## unzip the annotation first
+gunzip "/path/to/MethAn/data/p502anno_both_flank_2000_noChr.xml.gz"

+## files related to the genome and species
+myAnnotation="/path/to/MethAn/data/p502anno_both_flank_2000_noChr.xml"
+chromSizesFile="/path/to/MethAn/data/AtChromSizes.txt"
+gffFile="/path/to/MethAn/data/TAIR10.v2.sorted.gff"
+TEfile="/path/to/MethAn/data/TEGtoTE.txt"
 species="At"

-logFile="/path/to/a/log/file.txt"
+## files related to your data
+allNucleotides="/path/to/a/file/with/all/tested/nucleotides.txt"     # see MethAnMap --help for the format selectedNucleotides="/path/to/a/file/with/selected/nucleotides.txt"  # see MethAnMap --help for the format outputDir="/path/to/a/folder/for/the/results" logFile="/path/to/a/log/file.txt"
 generateBasicDescription.sh $outputDir $myAnnotation $allNucleotides $chromSizesFile $gffFile $TEfile $species &> $logfile
 ```